-- The implant is then locked in place in situ. - Hallux valgus is the medical term for bunion. - What is the soup du jour? [more familiar expression, no italics]
+- Hallux valgus is the medical term for bunion. - What is the soup du jour? [more familiar expression, no italics]

 Note: To add emphasis to your phrase, either bold or italicize text.
 Avoid the use of ALL CAPS because they are HARD TO READ.